ayman3010/75-solo-leveling/replit.md

 # 75 SoloLeveling

 ## Overview
 A dark, RPG-themed web application inspired by Solo Leveling to track daily progress through 75 days of quests.
 The app displays one level at a time with checkboxes for 7 daily quests and features automatic midnight reset functionality with glowing visual effects.
+Users log in with only a username (no password) and each user's data is stored separately.

 ## Purpose
 Help users level up their life by providing a gaming-inspired interface to track daily quests.
 If any level's quests are incomplete at midnight, the system automatically resets to Level 1.
+Each user (identified by username) has their own separate progress tracking.

 ## Current State
 Fully functional single-page application with:
+- Username-based authentication (no password required)
 - Single-day view with navigation between all 75 levels
-- Automatic progress saving via localStorage
+- Automatic progress saving via localStorage (scoped per user)
 - Midnight reset logic that handles all edge cases (DST, month/year rollovers, multi-day gaps)
 - Visual progress tracking with XP percentage and glowing effects
 - Solo Leveling dark theme with purple/blue glowing effects on completed levels
+- Complete data isolation between users

 ## Recent Changes (November 2, 2025)
 - Applied complete Solo Leveling rebranding: Changed "75 Hard Challenge" to "75 SoloLeveling"